Cleavage (geology): Mechanical rotation of grains

 During ductile deformation, mineral grains with a high aspect ratio are likely to rotate so that their mean orientation is in the same direction as the XY plane of finite strain.
 Mineral grains may fold if oriented perpendicular to shortening direction.

 Solution transfer

 Cleavage foliations may result due to stress-induced solution transfer by the redistribution of inequant mineral grains by pressure solution and recrystallization.
 This would also help to increase rotation of elongate and tabular mineral grains.
 Mica grains undergoing solution transfer will align in a preferred orientation.
-If the minerals grains affected by pressure solution are deformed through plastic crystal processes, the grain will be extended along the XY-plane of finite strain.
+If the mineral's grains affected by pressure solution are deformed through plastic crystal processes, the grain will be extended along the XY-plane of finite strain.
 This process shapes grains into a preferred orientation.

 Dynamic recrystallization

-Dynamic recrystallization occurs when a rock undergoes metamorphic conditions and reequilibrium of a minerals chemical composition.
+Dynamic recrystallization occurs when a rock undergoes metamorphic conditions and reequilibrium of a mineral's chemical composition.
 This happens when there is a decrease in free energy stored in deformed grains.
 Deformed micas can store a sufficient amount of strain energy that can allow recrystallization to occur.
 This process allows oriented regrowth of both old and new minerals into the damaged crystal lattice during cleavage development.